-Child battling for life in hospital after consuming potent fantasy drug
+Child to be discharged from hospital after consuming potent fantasy drug

 - Rugby league: NRL's alleged cover up - Sam Burgess denies stunning report of domestic violence,...

+Police said the child was recovering and due to leave hospital today.

-Counties Manukau Police were carrying out further enquiries into the matter and liaising with Oranga Tamariki.
+Counties Manukau Police were carrying out further inquiries into the matter and liaising with Oranga Tamariki.

-St John confirmed two ambulances and a rapid-response unit was called to a Takanini address on Tuesday just after 7pm.
+St John confirmed two ambulances and a rapid-response unit were called to a Takanini address on Tuesday just after 7pm.

 Paramedics treated one patient who was in a critical condition and transported them to Starship Hospital.